For four billion years, life on Earth has thrived through cooperation and living intelligence.

 Go to FAQ – Frequently Asked Questions ↓

 In earlier times, people didn't know about bacteria, nor how microbes can control us, also collectively.
 Humans have many times tried to understand what is happening when we connect to something larger than ourselves.
 Our lack of understanding in more recent times has led to many people allowing pathogens to dominate us, leading to imbalance, addictions and the opposite of harmony and symbiotic grace.
-The Third Bridge is for people who'd like to improve their lives by reconnecting to a four billion years old intelligens, like our ancestors before us, while connecting with like-minded people.
+The Third Bridge is for people who would like to improve their lives by reconnecting to a four billion years old intelligens, like our ancestors before us, while connecting with like-minded people.

 | Dysbiosis (imbalance) | Symbiosis (balance) |